XWangLabTHU/cfDNApipe/README.md

 ### Section 3.4: Breakpoint Detection

 Sometimes, the program may be interrupted by irresistible reasons like computer crash. cfDNApipe provide **breakpoint detection mechanism**, which compute md5 code for inputs, outputs, as well as all parameters.
 Therefore, user do not warry about any interrupt situation.
-Re-running the same program, the finished step will show finished message like below.
+Re-running the same program, the finished step will show message like below and be skipped automatically.

 ``` shell
 ************************************************************